 Three 50+ Groups

 - Dependency Group – These are people ages 75+ and are receiving some help these activities-of-daily living (ADLs) and instrumental activities of daily living (IDALs).
-Companionship is a key part of pet ownership but their ability to take care of a pet can be very limited without supervision or someone’s help.
-While a dog or another pet can be very important the animal should match their level of ability.
+Companionship is a key part of pet ownership, but their ability to take care of a pet can be very limited without supervision or someone’s help.
+While a dog or another pet can be very important, the animal should match their ability level.

 IDAL and ADL Definitions

 Instrumental activities of daily living (IDALs)

 - Taking prescribed medications.